colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ---

+#### Pandas

-* Eager evaluation by default
+* Eager evaluation **by default**
-* Slow evaulation in general
+* Slow evaluation in general
-* Pythonic syntax obtuse for non-Pythonistas
+* API obtuse for non-Pythonistas

 ::: notes

 COLIN:

+Pandas may shift operations to NumPy, but far too often, it doesn't and you're stuck in the land of the single threaded GIL and sadness.

-I don't have any stats saved, but I recall that our pandas implementation with only about 20 graphics was taking on the order of minutes to run the graph generation code.
+I don't have any stats saved, but I recall that our Pandas implementation with only about 20 graphics was taking on the order of minutes to run the graph generation code.
 This was rougher on my laptop, which is not the high-end gaming rig I have at home or that Alex carried with him as a laptop.
 Given Alex's desire to learn something new and mine to use a friendlier API, we switched.